bios42eth/bios42eth/README.md

             alt="LinkedIn" height="36px" style="max-width: 100%;"> </a>
 <br>

-### Hi there 👋

-- 🔭 I’m currently working on different blockchain projects, mainly around NFTs.
-- 🤔 I’m looking for help with learning more in solidity development to push my expertise to the next level.

 ### Languages, Tools & Tech 👷🔨

 These are languages, tools, and technologies I either use at work or enjoy using on my own time.